 Unlike other advanced credit programs in which your college credits depend on how well you take a test, Dual Enrollment students can be sure their work will count toward their studies when they're ready to apply to college.
 Hundreds of high school students all over the region are already taking advantage of the program to jumpstart their college careers.

 Piedmont Technical College offers Dual Enrollment classes in two formats:

 Typical Dual Enrollment courses are taken at your high school with a high school instructor.
 Students may earn high school Carnegie Units and college credit, too.
-When students participate in six credit hours per semester, these classes are offered at no additional charge to the student after LTA is applied.
-For students taking more than 12 credit hours, tuition will be free, but an overload charge based on the number of additional credit hours will be applied.
+When students participate in 6 to 12 credit hours per semester, these classes are offered at no additional charge to the student after LTA is applied.
+For students taking more than 12 credit hours, an overload charge based on the number of additional credit hours will be applied.

 OnDECK classes are designed for high school students to earn high school Carnegie Units and college credit at the same time, but are offered on a PTC campus.
 These classes are available to students in public, private or home school associations.
 OnDECK classes are offered at a reduced tuition rate to students enrolled in six or more credit hours per semester.